j-savellano/toy-robot/README.md

 `java -version`

-You should get the following:
+You should see the following:

 ```
 openjdk version "11.0.16.1" 2022-08-12 LTS